espocrm/documentation/docs/development/custom-buttons.md

 An action item next to the edit button.

-An example for a *Lead* entity type.
+An example for the *Lead* entity type.

 ### Definition